-- 1. All SGA elections shall be organized by the Election Task Force, which shall: - 1.1 Which shall meet before the first election round each semester; - 1.2 Not be open to those running for office; - 1.3 Be co-chaired by a USC and GSC appointed representative, who must: - 1.3.1 In case he / she wishes to run for a position, give notice to the Senate and the Executive Board at least one week prior to the first voting day, in which case another member of the Executive Board shall serve as co-chair of the Election Task Force; - 1.3.2 Ensure a member of the Judiciary Committee and a representative from Student Development shall also serve on the Election Task Force: - 1.4 Ensure that elections are free from tampering and cheating; - 2 Each year during the Spring semester, all majors will have an opportunity to submit their case for why they deserve representation on Senate.
+- 1. All SGA elections shall be organized by the Election Task Force, which shall: - 1.1 Which shall meet before the first election round each semester; - 1.2 Not be open to those running for office; - 1.3 Be co-chaired by a USC and GSC appointed representative, who must: - 1.3.1 In case s/he wishes to run for a position, give notice to the Senate and the Executive Board at least one week prior to the first voting day, in which case another member of the Executive Board shall serve as co-chair of the Election Task Force; - 1.3.2 Ensure a member of the Judiciary Committee and a representative from Student Development shall also serve on the Election Task Force;

+- 1.4 Ensure that elections are free from tampering and cheating. - 2.
+Each year during the Spring semester, all majors will have an opportunity to submit their case for why they deserve representation in the Senate.
 Depending on the date chosen for elections, all submissions must be completed the month before elections.
 Majors will have one school week (five school days) to complete and submit their applications.
-There can only be two programs with the same department on Senate. - 2.1 Students fill out and submit the online form for representation in Senate.
-It will include: name, faculty advisor, major, and why you think this major should have representation on Senate, etc.; - 2.2 The USC VP, GSC VP, and Judiciary Committee forward all submissions to the Dean of Student Services, who then submits them for review by the Provost and Academic Affairs Office: - 2.3 The Provost and Academic Affairs office have two weeks to review these requests for representation on Senate.
-All approved applications are sent to the USC VP, GSC VP, and Judiciary Committee to be voted on by Senate. - 2.4 All programs make their case to Senate before the vote takes place. - 2.4.1 A two-third majority vote is required to pass. - 2.4.2 If there are more than TWO programs per department asking for representation (or there will be more than two programs from one department if the Senate votes in favor of the program in question asking for representation) then there must be a point of order made. - 2.4.3 Senators can overrule the cap with a two-third majority vote.
-If this two-third majority vote is not reached, a simple majority vote is needed to choose which two programs are eligible to be voted into Senate.
+There can only be three programs with the same department in the Senate. - 2.1 Students fill out and submit the online form for representation in Senate.
+It will include name, faculty advisor, major, and why you think this major should have representation in the Senate, etc.; - 2.2 The USC VP, GSC VP, and Judiciary Committee forward all submissions to the

+Dean of Student Services, who then submits them for review by the Provost and Academic Affairs Office;

+- 2.3 The Provost and Academic Affairs office have two weeks to review these requests for representation on Senate.
+All approved applications are sent to the USC VP, GSC VP, and Judiciary Committee to be voted on by the Senate. - 2.4 All programs make their case to Senate before the vote takes place - 2.4.1 A two-third majority vote is required to pass. - 2.4.2 If there are more than TWO programs per department asking for representation (or there will be more than two programs from one department if the Senate votes in favor of the program in question. - 2.4.3 Senators can overrule the cap with a two-third majority vote.
+If this two- third majority vote is not reached, a simple majority vote is needed to choose which two programs are eligible to be voted into Senate. - 2.4.4 The programs are voted on separately.
+Each needs a two-third majority vote to pass. - 3.
+Any candidate applying for a Senate position must: - 3.1 Be in good academic standing, as defined in the University handbook; - 3.2 For the position of Class Representative, have the correct class standing at the time of recruitment; - 3.3 For the position of Departmental Representative, have declared the correct major or minor for the position; - 3.4 For the position of Graduate Representative, be enrolled as a for-credit graduate student; - 3.5 For undergraduate students enrolled in a BA/MA program and can confirm binding enrollment (via a letter from the program head), candidates are eligible to apply for a GSC position during the election period during their final full undergraduate semester.

+4. Election Calendar